 If you choose ENTER SAMPLE VOLUME, the programming displays will step through a series of screens that let you enter the sample volume.
 When running a program, the sampler will use these settings and vary the sample collection cycle to deliver the entered sample volume at any suction head height.
+For complete definitions of each of these steps, refer to your user manual.

 To view or change the entered sample volume, use the Next or Previous button to select ENTER SAMPLE VOLUME.
-Then, press the Enter button to advance to the next screen (section 3.5.12).
+Then, press the Enter button to advance to the next screen (Section 3.5.12).